Bats6789/EE537-Final-Project/README.md

 2. Load ESPCalibration.ino onto the ESP32.
 Instructions will be displayed on the LCD.
 3. Note the calibration number obtained.
 4. Navigate to ESPSoftware.ino to change the following parameters:
-    a.
-On line 23, replace <factor> with your calibration number obtained in step 3.
+    1. On line 23, replace <factor> with your calibration number obtained in step 3.
-    b.
-On line 26, modify <WiFi-Name> to your WiFi networks name.
+    2. On line 26, modify <WiFi-Name> to your WiFi networks name.
-    c.
-On line 27, modify <WiFi-Password> to your WiFi password.
+    3. On line 27, modify <WiFi-Password> to your WiFi password.
-    d.
-On line 30, modify <API-KEY> with your write API-KEY obtained in the ThingSpeak setup.
+    4. On line 30, modify <API-KEY> with your write API-KEY obtained in the ThingSpeak setup.
-    e.
-On line 31, modify <channel-ID> to contain your channel ID obtained in the ThingSpeak setup.
+    5. On line 31, modify <channel-ID> to contain your channel ID obtained in the ThingSpeak setup.
 5. Save and load the file onto the ESP32.
 The device is now ready for use.

 ### Test Instructions